stoically/webextensions-geckodriver/README.md

 ### WebExtensions GeckoDriver

-When testing [WebExtensions](https://developer.mozilla.org/Add-ons/WebExtensions) you might want to automatically load them into a browser and do functional testing with [geckodriver](https://github.com/mozilla/geckodriver).
+When testing [WebExtensions](https://developer.mozilla.org/Add-ons/WebExtensions) you might want to automatically load them into Firefox and do functional testing with [geckodriver](https://github.com/mozilla/geckodriver).

 ### Installation